 We have an International Student Team dedicated to the care and support of every international student, who chooses to make their home with us.

 Raeesa is responsible for managing the Global Connection portfolio.

 Joan is responsible for overseeing the International team.
 She approves applications and is the primary contact for parents, caregivers and agents.

 Contact us at firstname.lastname@example.org .
 Our administration hours are Monday to Friday, 8 am – 3:30 pm (New Zealand Standard Time).
 We will endeavour to respond on the next working day should your enquiry be outside of these hours.

 Welcome to our school, the perfect choice for students who want the best of everything, a friendly multicultural school with great teachers and modern facilities.
-Located close to the airport and beaches, we are also in close proximity to the up and coming Ormiston Town Centre.
+Located close to the airport and beaches, we are also in close proximity to the new Ormiston Town Centre.